 • Handle price adjustments based on escalation clauses (quality based discount/premium after delivery)

-• Integrated back office which allows for finance and control functions
+• Integrate back office which allows for finance and control functions

-Such software also gives you the flexibility to report on:
+Such software also gives you the flexibility to:

 • Create dashboards, by role type (Trader, Operator, Risk Manager) to monitor trade performance and report on trade profit and loss.